hgeaydem/openshift-virt-labs/docs/workshop/content/deploy-cnv.md

 <img  border="1" src="img/ocp-virt-operator-install-2.png"/>

 Click the 'Install' button.
 This takes you to a second window where you can set some details about the installation.
-Spend some time to review it, but you can leave the defaults as they'll automatically select the latest version of OpenShift virtualisation and will allow the software to be installed automatically:
+Spend some time to review it, but you can leave the defaults as they'll automatically select the latest version of OpenShift Virtualization and will allow the software to be installed automatically:

 <img  border="1" src="img/ocp-virt-operator-install-details.png"/>